 According to Isaiah 7:14, "Therefore the Lord himself will give you a sign: The virgin will conceive and give birth to a son, and they will call him Immanuel" (TNIV).
 Matthew, a tax collector (Matthew 10:3) recorded an angel speaking a man named Joseph.
 The angel told Joseph that the girl he was pledged to marry would "give birth to a son...
 Jesus, [who] will save his people from their sins.
 Matthew goes on to establish that all of this took place to fulfill what was said through the prophet Isaiah.
 In the previous article, objections to the virgin birth were reviewed.
 The purpose of this article is to establish the theological reasons why Jesus was born of a virgin, and the examine the relevant passages in Scripture.
 Our primary sources concerning the conception and birth of Jesus Christ are from the gospel of Matthew and the gospel of Luke.
 The account of His birth may be briefly referred to elsewhere in the New Testament (secondary sources), but most of the information we have concerning His birth comes from Matthew and Dr. Luke.
 (Photo credit: Originally from Guido Reni, "The Annunciation," 1621, retrieved from MWW; Originally from Fra Angelico, "La Anunciacion," 1430-32, retrieved from WikiCommons).

 Belief in the virgin birth of Jesus is found in the Bible.
 As aforementioned, the prophet Isaiah wrote about it in his work (c.740-680 BC), as did Matthew in his (AD 40s-60s) and Dr. Luke (AD 37-41 or AD 60-61).
-It may also be mentioned by Paul in Galatians 4:4 (AD 49 or 55 AD), as well as elsewhere in Paul's letters, and Mark's gospel may imply it as may John's, suggesting that the account was known to their audience.
+It may also be mentioned by St. Paul in Galatians 4:4 (AD 49 or 55 AD), as well as elsewhere in St. Paul's epistles, and Mark's gospel may imply it as may John's, suggesting that the account was known to their audience.
 But why did Jesus have to be born of a virgin in the first place?
 Some believe it is because a virgin is a sign of purity in many cultures, others believe it was to show Jesus' divinity and uniqueness as Messiah.
 Both reasons are good reasons, but could there be other theological reasons that go deeper into God's Word?
 A good place to begin is in Isaiah's work.
 Many believe that Isaiah was written later, due to supposed changes in writing style and due to the fact that many of Isaiah's prophecies were fulfilled when the Israelites were captured by the Babylonians and later released by Cyrus, who is mentioned by name in Isaiah's prophecies.
 As there is a specific prophecy down to the detail of the name, non-Christians - and even some Christians - believe that Isaiah had to have been written after those events were fulfilled.

 |From Guido Reni (1621)|

 However, writing style is due to change over time.
 If an individual took the quality and style of my writing and compared it to articles written at the beginning of my writing career, there would be a noticeable difference in the quality of writing and the overall wording, in all likelihood.
-As for the detailed prophecies in Isaiah as well as other Old Testament books, if God exists, and if God spoke through men to record His prophecies, we would expect details to arise!
+As for the detailed prophecies in Isaiah as well as other Hebrew Bible books, if God exists, and if God spoke through men to record His prophecies, we would expect details to arise!
 For a Christian to deny that God could do such a thing is rather interesting - if the Creator could create ex nihilo, and by simply speaking (Genesis 1:3; Psalm 33:6, 9), then of course there is no problem for the one who has declared "the end from the beginning, from ancient times, what is still to come" (Isaiah 45:10) to speak through his prophets to record details about an event that would not occur for another few hundred years.
 Even if an individual does not accept an earlier dating for the book of Isaiah, the oldest surviving manuscripts of Isaiah have been found in the Dead Sea Scrolls, discovered in the mid-1900's.
 Twenty one copies of the Isaiah scroll were found in Qumran, which date back about a century before Christ.

 Given that the prophecies which refer to Jesus are found within the Isaiah scroll, and we have surviving manuscripts dating from before His birth, they ought to be considered and taken seriously.
 Having discussed the book itself, it follows that the relevant passage should again be reviewed.
 Isaiah 7:14 says, "Therefore the Lord himself will give you a sign: The virgin will conceive and give birth to a son, and they will call him Immanuel."
 Immanuel ('Immanuw'el, proper masculine noun) means "God with us," and appears in Isaiah 7:14 and 8:8.
 It is generally interpreted by Christians as the symbolic and prophetic name for Jesus Christ, considered a prophecy of the virgin birth of Jesus.
 But some have raised objections to the word used for "virgin."
 How does Matthew quote the passage?
 Matthew 1:22-23 says, "All this took place to fulfill what was said through the prophet: 'The virgin will conceive and give birth to a son, and they will call him Immanuel' (which means 'God with us')."
 Evidently, Matthew quoted it using the virgin form of the word, and intended for the usage to be virgin.